ThingWerks/ThingWerks-IoT-Framework/HowTo/TWIT-Client-Programming-Guide.md

   - the `init()` function is called once at the first start of each automation by the `if (!state.auto[index]) init();` call.
   - you must use `state.auto.push({ })` inside the `init()` function to store all the volatile memory or variables needed for this automation.
   - inside the `state.auto.push({ })` you must have at least the `name:` property, the rest is up to your design.
-  - later in your automation, you will access your variable by using `st` ie `st.example.started`
+  - later in your automation, you will access your volatile variables by using `st` ie `st.example.started`
   - `st` and `state` are not the same
-    - "st" is local volatile memory unique to each automation function - to store your automation data
+    - "st" is local volatile memory unique to each automation function - to store your automation volatile or state data
     - "state" is global volatile memory that stores incoming data from ESPHome or Home Assistant Entity states
   - ```
         automation = [